 On December 2, 2005, the first U.N. torture investigator allowed to visit China, Manfred Nowak, stated his conclusion that while torture was on the decline (China outlawed it in 1996), it was still a widespread problem in Chinese prisons.
 Beginning November 21, 2005, Nowak spent two weeks visiting Chinese prisons and speaking to detainees.
-Nowak will present his findings at the 2006 meeting of the U.N.
-Commission on Human Rights.
+Nowak submitted his report to the United Nations on March 10, 2006.